 ‘I know my rights – get me my lawyer!’
-This is the familiar cry of criminal suspects faced with a police interview; but what if it is an employee faced with a disciplinary hearing?
+This is the familiar cry of criminal suspects faced with a police interview; but what if it comes from employees faced with a disciplinary hearings?
 Do they have the right to be accompanied or represented by a lawyer?

 The Supreme Court had cause to reconsider Article 6 again in the case R (on the application of G) v Governors of X School .
 Here, a teaching assistant was dismissed for kissing a pupil.
 He was also facing an Independent Safeguarding Authority (ISA) panel to determine whether he should be placed on the barred list and therefore be prevented from working with children ever again.
 G argued that Article 6 was relevant because the disciplinary hearing would have an impact on the ISA and he should therefore have been represented.
 Like Dr Kulkani, G’s profession (and civil rights) were at stake, not just one particular job.
 The court decided however that, on the facts, the disciplinary proceedings would not have a substantial influence on the ISA and so it was not unfair for the school to deny him a lawyer, as his civil rights were not being determined.